-You must run the Client Tools install before installing the Historian Administrator.
-In addition, during the Client Tools installation (page 51), Historian Administrator is selected by default and is installed along with the Client Tools.
+You must to run the Client Tools install before installing the Historian Administrator.
+In addition, when you choose to run the Installing Historian Client Tools on page 62, Historian Administrator is selected by default and is installed along with the Client Tools.
 If you want to install the Historian Administrator at a later time, deselect the check box before continuing with the Client Tools installation.